Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/03-routing-ospf.md

 - All routers dynamically learned remote networks
 - Manual static routes were no longer required
 - The network converged automatically
+- Loopback interfaces are also reachable across the network, enabling stable SSH management of all Layer 3 devices.

 ### Example: